tomyl/pg-dump-upsert/README.md

         Comma-separated list of columns to include in INSERT statement.
 Defaults to all columns.
   -noconflict
         Append ON CONFLICT DO NOTHING.
+  -query string
+        Use custom SELECT query.
+By default fetches all rows.
+Note that column order must match -insert-columns.
+It is also valid to just specify a WHERE clause.
+It will be appended to the default query.
   -table string
         Table to dump.
   -tx